keerthanaapillaram/AOA-Java-M12/EX NO 2A -Assign Cookies - Greedy.md

 ## Algorithm

-1.Start the program and read:
+1. Start the program and read:
 Number of children n and their greed factors g[].
 Number of cookies m and their sizes s[].
 2. Sort both arrays g[] (children’s greed) and s[] (cookie sizes) in ascending order to distribute the smallest cookie that satisfies each child.